openequella/openequella.github.io/guides/ClusteringConfigurationGuide.md

 This test stops a server part way through a resource contribution to simulate a server failure.
 1. Ensure all the cluster web servers are running.
 2. Create a test user.
-3. Log in to EQUELLA using the new user and open a contribution wizard with multiple pages.
+3. Log in to openEQUELLA using the new user and open a contribution wizard with multiple pages.
 4. Enter some details on the first wizard page, and then navigate to another page in the wizard.
 (This commits the changes for temporary storage.
 Without this, the server wouldn’t know that anything had been written.)
 5. Leave the contribution wizard open, wait approximately 40 seconds and stop the server identified by the cluster ID.
 Note that user sessions are only persisted to the database every 30 seconds to reduce load.